Ahmad Paijan

-Ahmad Paijan is a former Singaporean football midfielder who played for Tiong Bahru and Terengganu.
+Ahmad bin Paijan is a former Singaporean football midfielder who played for Tiong Bahru and Terengganu.

 Career

 He had a successful career with Singaporean side, Tiong Bahru, where he won 5 titles with them.
 After joining Malaysian side, Terengganu, he helped the team to win the Malaysia Division 2 league in 1990.
 In the 1992 season, he carried the team to record their highest ever finish in the Division 1 league when they finished as runner-up to Pahang.

 In late 1995, he became the second Malaysian naturalised player after Razali Alias when he received his Malaysian citizenship after 13 years of playing for Terengganu.

 Thus, Terengganu registered him as a local player in 1996 but he couldn't represent Malaysia because he had played for Singapore national team.